 Most US inbound companies no doubt are aware of recent US developments regarding cross-border transactions characterized as ‘corporate inversions.’
 Both the executive and legislative branches of the US government continue to express concern about these transactions; however, the focus shifted in 2017 from taking administrative actions to make it more difficult for US companies to invert and reduce the tax benefits of inversions to enacting tax reform legislation to make US companies more competitive and the United States a more attractive place to do business.

-On the administrative front, final Section 385 regulations are under review by the Trump Administration.
+On the administrative front, final Section 385 regulations were published May 14, 2020.
 Treasury and the IRS on October 13, 2016, released final and temporary regulations under Section 385 that address whether certain instruments between related parties are treated as debt or equity.
 The government made significant changes to the proposed regulations in response to public comments, significantly narrowing the application of the final rules.
-In addition, in July 2017 the IRS announced a one-year delay in application of the Section 385 documentation requirements.
-However, controversy remains, and Treasury may take administrative steps to revoke or modify the regulations.
-On September 21, 2018, Treasury issued proposed regulations that would revoke the documentation rules under the Section 385 regulations.
-(For discussion of the Section 385 regulations, see Section VIII below.)
+In addition, the IRS eliminated the application of the Section 385 documentation requirements.
+However, controversy remains, and Treasury may take administrative steps to revoke or further modify the regulations.
+(For discussion of the Section 385 regulations, see Section IX below.)

 On the legislative front, certain changes made by the Act to the US international tax system take away some of the incentives to engage in inversion transactions, such as by significantly lowering the US corporate income tax rate and repealing the corporate AMT.